corpusculejs/corpuscule/packages/element/README.md

   }
 }
 ```

+#### `@lifecycle: PropertyDecorator`
+Lifecycle decorator converts method to a lifecycle hook.
+It works with following rules:
+* You can mark as a lifecycle hook any type of method: string, symbolic or private.
+* Method should have the same name as the hook it implements.
+  * String method should just have the hook name, e.g. `render`.
+  * Symbolic method should have description identical to a hook name, e.g. `const render =
+  Symbol('render')`.
+  * Private method should have description identical to a hook name, e.g. `#render` or `new
+  PrivateName('render')`.
+* Any lifecycle hooks, including Custom Element standard hooks, should be marked with this
+decorator.
+It also mean that you can make all standard lifecycle methods private or symbolic.

+You can extend only string or symbolic methods, not private, so it is highly recommended for library
+developers to avoid using private lifecycle hooks for extendable elements.

+Private lifecycle hooks still will be called within standard methods implemented by Corpuscule, so
+consider that it still could lead to a privacy leak.

 #### `createComputingPair(): ComputingPair`
 Function creates an object that contains a pair of bound decorators, `@observer` and `@computer`